CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/overview.md

 Welcome to the Knowledge Navigator Agent (Internal Copilot) Hack in a Day!
 Today, you'll learn how to build an AI-powered internal knowledge assistant that helps employees search and access 40+ Contoso company documents across multiple departments.
 Through this hands-on experience, you'll create an agent with conversational topics, agent flows, and deploy it to Microsoft Teams.

+## Scenario

+As Contoso continues to grow, employees are finding it increasingly difficult to locate information spread across multiple departments such as HR, Finance, IT, Procurement, Sales, and Operations.
+Common questions from “Where can I find the expense reimbursement policy?” to “What is the process to request new hardware?”, generate thousands of internal support emails every month.
+To eliminate knowledge silos and reduce dependency on manual help, the company decides to build a Knowledge Navigator Agent that can instantly search internal documents, answer employee questions, and share the right files or send requests to Teams channels.
+The goal is to streamline knowledge access and boost productivity across the organization.

 ## Introduction

 Your mission is to build a **Knowledge Navigator Agent** that helps employees quickly find information from Contoso's comprehensive document library including HR, Finance, IT, Procurement, Sales, Support, and Operations documents.
 Using Microsoft Copilot Studio's no-code platform, you'll create a conversational AI assistant that searches through company policies and procedures, provides accurate answers from the knowledge base, and can trigger automated actions.